 The card carries no annual fee, though it does charge a 3% foreign transaction fee for international payments.
 Thankfully, if you have an EIN you can submit with your application, you won’t have to provide your SSN.

 Corporate Store Credit Cards

-While a corporate store credit card isn’t quite a true business credit card, it can be a source of credit for stores where you make frequent business purchases.
+A corporate store credit card may not be a true business credit card, but it can be a source of credit for stores where you make frequent business purchases.
 Moreover, certain store-specific credit cards don’t require a personal guarantee and can be obtained with just your EIN.
 You may be able to earn discounts and/or cash back/points with your spending as well.

 Why Get Business Credit Cards With Your EIN Only?

 The main benefit of getting business credit cards with your EIN only is that you won’t be held personally liable for any debts incurred — only your business will be liable.
 Here are a few other specific situations where you might benefit from EIN-only credit cards.

 - You Have Bad (Or No) Personal Credit: Applying for a credit card with your SSN usually (though not always) means that your personal credit will undergo a hard pull, and applicants with an insufficiently strong credit profile won’t qualify.
 When you apply for a business credit card with an EIN only, your personal credit won’t be a consideration.

 - You Don’t Have A Social Security Number: People who are not US residents and who use an ITIN to request an EIN from the IRS can apply for and use an EIN-only credit card.
 And as we discussed, some cards, such as the Capital One Platinum Secured, can be applied for with just an ITIN.